lasithaya/ENEX13004/source/_source/week_1/linux_basics.md

 _You can use the  `-i` flag with `cp`, `mv`, and `rm` commands to prompt you when a file will be overwritten or removed._

 ## Job management ##
-### Stopping Jobs ###
- 1. Type `./sample_job`.
-    * The program will start running.
- 1. Press Control+C.
-    * The program should exit.
- 1. Type `./sample_job sigterm`.
-    * The program will start running.
- 1. Press Control+C.
-    * This time the program will not die.

-### Stopping "Out of Control" Jobs ###
- 1. Open a new terminal window.
- 1. Type `ps ax`.
- 1. Scroll up until you find `python ./sample_job sigterm`.
-    * This is the job that is running in the first window.
-    * The first field in the table is the ID of the process (use `man ps` to learn more about the other fields).
- 1. Type `ps ax | grep sample`.
-    * You will notice that only a few lines are returned.
-    * This is useful if you want to find a particular process
-    * _Note: this is an advanced technique called "piping", where the output of one program is passed into the input of the next.
-This is beyond the scope of this class, but is useful to learn if you intend to use the terminal extensively._
- 1. Type `kill <id>`, where `<id>` is the job number you found with the `ps ax`.
- 1. In the first window, type `./sample_job sigterm sigkill`.
-    * The program will start running.
- 1. In the second window, type `ps ax | grep sample` to get the id of the process.
- 1. Type `kill <id>`.
-    * This time, the process will not die.
- 1. Type `kill -SIGKILL <id>`.
-    * This time the process will exit.

-### Showing Process and Memory usage ###
- 1. In a terminal, type `top`.
-    * A table will be shown, updated once per second, showing all of the processes on the system, as well as the overall CPU and memory usage.
- 1. Press the Shift+P key.
-    * This will sort processes by CPU utilization.<BR>
-    _This can be used to determine which processes are using too much CPU time._
- 1. Press the Shift+M key.
-    * This will sort processes by memory utilization<BR>
-    _This can be used to determine which processes are using too much memory._
- 1. Press q or Ctrl+C to exit the program.

 ### Editing Text (and Other GUI Commands) ###
  1. Type `gedit test.txt`.
     * You will notice that a new text editor window will open, and `test.txt` will be loaded.